gost-dom/gost-dom.github.io/index.markdown

 - Makes the tests resilient to code refactoring.
 - Makes the tests resilient to changes to the visual design.

-### Shaman is sponsors only

-At the time of the first pre-release, Shaman will be an exclusive to sponsors at the appropriate sponsorship tiers; It might eventually be made public.

-I hope to make shaman publically available in the future, but I need to provide some boon for to encourage sponsorships.

 ---

 [^1]: You _can_ create an instance of `html.Window` directly, which can